dotnet/docs/docs/ai/quickstarts/quickstart-openai-summarize-text.md

 # Connect to and prompt an AI model using .NET

-In this quickstart, learn how to create a .NET console chat app to connect to and prompt an OpenAI or Azure OpenAI model.
+In this quickstart, you learn how to create a .NET console chat app to connect to and prompt an OpenAI or Azure OpenAI model.
 The app uses the [`Microsoft.Extensions.AI`](https://www.nuget.org/packages/Microsoft.Extensions.AI) library so you can write code using AI abstractions rather than a specific SDK.
 AI abstractions enable you to change the underlying AI model with minimal code changes.

+> [!NOTE]
+> The [`Microsoft.Extensions.AI`](https://www.nuget.org/packages/Microsoft.Extensions.AI/) library is currently in Preview.

 :::zone target="docs" pivot="openai"